Policy Mirror Descent with Lookahead: Policy Mirror Descent with Lookahead

 \begin{theorem}[Exact $h$-PMD] Let~$(c_k)$ be a sequence of positive reals and let the stepsize $\eta_k$ in~($h$-PMD) satisfy~$\eta_k \geq \frac{1}{c_k} \lVert \min_{\pi \in \mg_h(\vk)} D_{\phi}(\pi, \pi_k)\rVert_\infty$ where we recall that~$\mg_h(\vk)$ is the set of greedy policies with respect to $\tto^{h - 1}\vk$ and that the minimum is computed component-wise.
 Initialized at~$\pi_0 \in \relint(\Pi)$, the iterates~$(\pi_k)$ of~($h$-PMD) with~$h \in \mathbb{N} \setminus \{0\}$ satisfy for every~$k \in \mathbb{N}$,

 \end{theorem}

-A few remarks are in order regarding this result: \begin{itemize}[left=0in] \item Compared to \citet{johnson-et-al23optimal-pmd}, our new algorithm achieves a faster $\gamma^h$-rate where~$h$ is the depth of the lookahead.
-It should be noted that the approach in \citet{johnson-et-al23optimal-pmd} is claimed to be optimal over all methods that are guaranteed to increase the probability of the greedy action at each timestep.
+A few remarks are in order regarding this result: \begin{itemize}[left=0in] \item Compared to \citep{johnson-et-al23optimal-pmd}, our new algorithm achieves a faster $\gamma^h$-rate where~$h$ is the depth of the lookahead.
+It should be noted that the approach in \citep{johnson-et-al23optimal-pmd} is claimed to be optimal over all methods that are guaranteed to increase the probability of the greedy action at each timestep.
 Adding lookahead to the policy improvement step circumvents this restriction.

-\item Similarly to~\citet{johnson-et-al23optimal-pmd} and unlike prior work~\citep{xiao22jmlr,lan23mp-pmd} featuring distribution mismatch coefficients which can scale with the size of the state space, our convergence rate does not depend on any other instance-dependent quantities.
+\item Unlike prior work~\citep{xiao22jmlr,lan23mp-pmd} featuring distribution mismatch coefficients which can scale with the size of the state space, our convergence rate does not depend on any other instance-dependent quantities.
+This is thanks to the analysis which circumvents the use of the performance difference lemma similarly to~\citep{johnson-et-al23optimal-pmd}.

-\item In \citet{efroni-et-al18beyond}, it is shown that $h$-PI also achieves this same convergence rate, but without the additional term containing the errors due to $c_k$.
-This result can be recovered in $h$-PMD by setting the stepsize $\eta_k$ to infinity, effectively ignoring the effect of the divergence $D_{\phi}$.
-However, we have found experimentally that in the inexact case this leads to more instability, and a higher suboptimality gap at convergence.